colmhiggs11/ProandS_Project/README.md

 https://en.wikipedia.org/wiki/Iris_flower_data_set

-https://archive.ics.uci.edu/ml/datasets/iris  - Explain how had to change the data points This data differs from the data presented in Fishers article (identified by Steve Chadwick, spchadwick '@' espeedaz.net ).
+https://archive.ics.uci.edu/ml/datasets/iris  - Explain how had to change the data points.
+This data differs from the data presented in Fishers article (identified by Steve Chadwick, spchadwick '@' espeedaz.net ).
 The 35th sample should be: 4.9,3.1,1.5,0.2,"Iris-setosa" where the error is in the fourth feature.
 The 38th sample: 4.9,3.6,1.4,0.1,"Iris-setosa" where the errors are in the second and third features.